-Before embarking on your healthcare volunteer journey, to ensure your own peace of mind and to maintain HonorHealth high standards of performance, you will receive training covering all the specifics of your assignment and how we deliver exceptional service within HonorHealth standards.
-Only when both you and your trainer feel comfortable with your level of expertise will you be expected to perform any activities on your own.
+Before embarking on your healthcare volunteer journey, to ensure your peace of mind and to maintain HonorHealth's high standards of performance, you will receive training covering all the specifics of your assignment and how we deliver exceptional service within HonorHealth standards.
+Only when you and your trainer feel comfortable with your level of expertise will you be expected to perform any activities independently.